mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       private MongoClient metadata_client; // Client used to run listCollections.
 This is either the parent MongoClient or internal_client. private Optional<MongoClient> internal_client; // An internal MongoClient.
 Created if no external keyVaultClient was set, or if a metadataClient is needed

-      // Exposition-only, used for caching automatic Azure credentials private cachedAzureAccessToken?: AzureAccessToken;
+      // Exposition-only, used for caching automatic Azure credentials.
+The cached credentials may be globally cached. private cachedAzureAccessToken?: AzureAccessToken;
       private azureAccessTokenExpireTime?: PointInTime;
    }